 There are two rooms adapted for visitors with mobility issues.
 The reception area, restaurant and bar are all wheelchair accessible.

-Welcome in eight Medium rooms, one Veranda Room, one Small Suites, one Big Suite and one Treehouse for £30 a dog a stay; check availability before booking.
+Welcome in some Medium rooms, one Veranda Room, one Small Suite, one Bigger Suite and one Treehouse for £30 a dog a stay; check availability before booking.
 Your pup must be at least a year old and will be pampered with a bed, bowls, a towel and treats.
 See more pet-friendly hotels in Cotswolds.

-Welcome.
-Cots (for children two and under) are free; those aged three to 12 can stay for £40 a night in either existing or extra beds in Small and Big Suites and Treehouses.
+Cots (for ages two and under) are free; those aged three to 11 can stay for £40 a child (£60 for older kids), each night in either existing or extra beds in Small and Bigger Suites and Treehouses.
 Babysitting is available, starting at £15 an hour.